eth-brownie/brownie/docs/build-folder.rst

 Deployment Artifacts
 ====================

-Each time a contract is deployed to a network where :ref:`persistence<nonlocal-networks-contracts>` is enabled, Brownie saves a copy of the :ref`compiler artifact<build-folder-compiler>`_ used for deployment.
+Each time a contract is deployed to a network where :ref:`persistence<nonlocal-networks-contracts>` is enabled, Brownie saves a copy of the :ref:`compiler artifact<build-folder-compiler>`_ used for deployment.
 In this way accurate deployment data is maintained even if the contract's source code is later modified.

 Deployment artifacts are stored at: